palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

 * `draft up` - build, install, and run this chart on the configured k8s system.
 * `draft connect` - sets up a proxy to the services
 Note:
-- It does use an 'onbuild' image which can be pretty large
+- It does use an `onbuild` image which can be pretty large
 - Watch space as each up creates a new version

 +++